DJB comments on “James Dean: Too Fast to Live, Too Young to Die”

 Don’t get the idea the soul and substance of James Dean is nothing more than a drinking problem.
 It wasn’t just booze which made him grind his back molars.
 When Raymond Massey, O clerical father, demands to know why in Heaven’s name did Cal heave the ice blocks from the ice house, the very sober, very sulky farm boy mumbles, “Cause I wanted to see ‘em go down the chute.”
 When home-weenie Jim Backus won’t stand up for him to his mother, the Rebel, deranged with frustration but sober as a bullfighter, grabs his father by the shoulders and nails him to the floor.
 By the time Giant sweeps onto the screen, Jett Rink, his stomach lining eaten away by vengeance, has banished his parents to the dusty far horizon of memory, but Rink is still fighting with anyone for any good (or, no good) reason.
 James Dean is part of the shorthand: “Do you think I’m bad?”

 All this rage makes me crazy.
-Somebody get me a bottle of milk.
+Somebody please get me a bottle of milk.

 Yeah, sure he’s bad, what of it?
 A reporter wrote: “He collected a small crew of sycophants, and if he thought he was not getting enough attention in a restaurant, he would beat a tom-tom solo on the tabletop, play his spoon against a water glass with a boogie beat, pour a bowl of sugar into his pocket, or set fire to a paper napkin.”
 When shooting was done on East of Eden, Julie Harris went to see him in his trailer and found him weeping uncontrollably.
 “It’s all over,” cried James Dean.
 “It’s all over.”
 “He was just like a child,” said Harris.
 Bad, self-centered, infantile, yeah, all of that, but he’s us.
 And when he’s not bad, when he’s probing life’s soft crevices, when his hyper-sensitive tenderness flinches on the surface, he’s still us.